Srinu-01/Revit/README.md

 - Color formatting for CLI output

 The application architecture separates core reverse DNS functionality from interface concerns, making it easy to extend and maintain.

+# Inspiration

+**revit** was born out of curiosity and a desire to explore Golang.
+While there are existing tools like [hakrevdns](https://github.com/hakluke/hakrevdns) that perform similar tasks (and I have immense respect for them), I decided to create this utility as a personal project to further my understanding of Go and enhance my programming skills.

+The development of **revit** started as an exploration into concurrent programming and networking in Go.
+As I tinkered with the language's features and learned more about its capabilities, the utility began to take shape.

 # Contributing